lilin-bme/lilin-bme.github.io/index.md

 Last updated Nov 27, 2023

-- Oct 28, 2023: Led the team to win the Top Medal in the "Challenge Cup" National College Student Competition (Top 1% nationwide).
+- Oct 28, 2023: Our team won the Top Medal in the National College Student Competition Challenge Cup (Top 1%).
 - Oct 05, 2023: Prof. Li LIN delivered an online guest lecture for the UIUC BIOE class, as invited by Prof. Shuming Nie.
 - Sept 20, 2023: Paper on "3D localization of deep-seated SERS phantom Lesions using tomographic transmission Raman spectroscopy" was accepted by *ACS Applied Materials & Interfaces*.
 Congrats to first author Haoqiang XIE!
 - Sept 08, 2023: Undergraduate Han GU received the National Science Foundation of China (NSFC) funding for her study on photon transport of spatially offset Raman spectroscopy.
 Only about 100 students were selected nationwide.
 Congrats.